Hypertangency of plane curves and the algebraic exceptional set: Introduction

-In another direction one can look at the \emph{very general} situation, i.e. when the divisor $B$ is very general in the space of all curves of given degree.
-In this setting, Chen, Riedl and Yeong in \cite{CRY} showed that, when $B$ has degree 4 and it is very general (in particular smooth irreducible), the exceptional set $\cE(B)$ consists only of the bitangent lines and the flex lines, answering a question of Lang.
-On the other hand, when $B$ has degree at least 5 and it is very general, the exceptional set $\cE(B)$ is empty: this has been proven independently in \cite{Chen} and in \cite{PR}.
-No similar result is known without the very general assumption.
+A different line of investigation assumes that the curve $B$ is very general.
+In \cite{CRY} the authors showed that when $B$ is very general of degree 4 the set $\cE(B)$ consists only of the bitangents and the flex lines, answering a question of Lang.
+On the other hand, when $B$ is very general of degree at least 5 the set $\cE(B)$ is empty: this has been proven independently in \cite{Chen} and in \cite{PR}.
+No similar result is known without the ``very general" assumption.

-In the present article we focus on the case where $B$ has (at least) three irreducible components.
-We describe the exceptional set as a consequence of Theorem \ref{main} where we we show that for a general $B$, an integral curve $C$ of \emph{arbitrary genus}, such that $\vert \nu_C^{-1}(C \cap B)\vert \leq 2$, has degree at most 2 (where again $\nu_C$ is the normalization).
-Moreover we give sharp upper bounds for the number of conics and lines and characterize precisely the non general cases.
-To our knowledge the independence from the genus is a new feature that was not observed before.